With the right setup, email marketing is one of the most measurable marketing mediums on the planet.

 If you’re a Campaign Monitor customer, you can find your email open rate in the Snapshot section of your Campaign Report.

-Open rates vary largely depending on the size of your list, method of collecting email addresses and a host of other factors, but generally speaking, a healthy open rate is in the 20% – 40% range.
-If your open rates are above that then your campaigns are well optimized, and if they’re below that range then there’s likely some opportunity for improvement.
+Open rates vary largely depending on the size of your list, method of collecting email addresses and a host of other factors, but generally speaking a healthy open rate is in the 20% – 40% range.
+If your open rates are above that then you’re campaigns are well optimized, and if they’re below that range then there’s likely some opportunity for improvement.